>> event planning articles > Should I remove the sides of my marquee in strong winds?

 The people who advocate taking the sides off in strong winds believe that the above scenario is best solved by removing the remaining side panels, thus allowing the wind to pass harmlessly through the other side of the marquee.
 It doesn’t.
 There are two factors in play if the sides are off.

 i.
 Wind building up under the marquee roof – this still happens even if that other side is taken off.
 Don’t believe me?
 Try walking across a field in windy conditions with an umbrella – by taking the sides off your marquee you’re turning it in to one very large umbrella.

 ii.
 Lift being created by the wind that DOES pass through the marquee:

-This shows the wind passing over or through the roof only marquee.
+passing over or through the roof only marquee.
 The wind passing over the top of the marquee has much further to travel so has to go faster to keep up.
 This may ring some bells for those who stayed awake during Physics lessons:

 A marquee roof isn’t as aerodynamic as a wing but a lifting force will still be created, not only that but the steeper the roof the more force there will be – another reason for having a 20degree roof/3m apex on 6m marquees as discussed last week.